 Winning an award like this is, of course, a great honor, a wonderful experience and a fantastic thank you for the many people at This Life Cambodia who worked hard to make the campaign a success.
+It’s also a deserved reward for Manan Trust, who believed in the cause and campaign and funded it.
 But it is also important for us as proof of something that we believe at This Life Cambodia, that social media can still be a force for positive change, especially in Cambodia, and especially if used creatively.
 We have seen many news stories in recent years on the destructive potential of social media, but we know it doesn’t have to be this way.

 Our campaign was called End Violence Together and was inspired by the fact that although more than 1 in 5 Cambodian women faces violence, just 24% ever seek any help.
 The reason for that is, at least partly, that just 8% of the population understands there is a law to protect women and children from violence.

 In order to raise awareness of the law and change attitudes, we needed to create change on a national scale.
 We believed social media was the secret to achieving this.
 According to Hootsuite research from January 2018, 7 million Cambodians then used social media, a growth of 43% in 2017, with experts believing the figure is now more than 8 million.
 More significantly, research by Lotus Media found that 79% of Cambodian Facebook users believe it “empowers me to support causes I care about”, compared to 53% globally.